BaadMaro/CTF/NahamCon CTF 2024/The Davinci Code/README.md

 Connection: close
 ```

 We got PROPFIND and MOVE.
-It's used with web DAV which mentioned in the challenge as DAVinci
+It's used with web DAV, which mentioned in the challenge as DAVinci.

-We can get files location with PROPFIND and use MOVE to place the flag in a accessible directory
+We can get files location with PROPFIND and use MOVE to place the flag in an accessible directory.

 ```
 PROPFIND / HTTP/1.1